chebyrash/promise/README.md

 fastestResult, _ := promise.Race(p1, p2).Await()

-fmt.Printf("Both resolve, but %s is faster\n", fastestResult)
+fmt.Printf("Both resolve, but %s is faster", fastestResult)
 // Both resolve, but Promise 1 is faster
 // OR
 // Both resolve, but Promise 2 is faster